SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 ![](/files/computer-dna.png){: .align-right width="300px"}

-🎓 I'm a Graduate of the Department of Molecular Biology & Genetics, DUTH
+🎓 I'm a Graduate of the Department of Molecular Biology & Genetics, DUTH.

 🔬 My research interests are focused in analyzing protein structures and omics data!